korcsmarosgroup/ViralLink/README.md

 ## Getting Started

 You can run the pipeline with or without a dockerisation.
 In both of the options, you can run the whole pipeline at once or you can run the different steps separately from each other.<br><br>
 NOTE: The whole pipeline (with the example input data) needs around 8 GB of memory!
 But the memory allocation will vary on the input dataset.
 For example if you try to use it on a bigger dataset then they may require more memory!
+You can change the memory available to Docker in the Docker application settings.

 ### Dockerised pipeline

 The dockerised pipeline requires only a few commands to run the whole analysis.
 Here you need to have Docker installed and working on your computer (docker version >=3).
 This is easily downloadable from the Docker website (www.docker.com).
+Also remember to edit the memory settings to give Docker at least 8 GB of memory.

 #### Running dockerised ViralLink